whprocter/RPr-Chakraborty-2021/docs/report/report.md

 ### Original study design

 The original study is **observational**, with the **exploratory** objective of determining "whether COVID-19 incidence is significantly greater in counties containing higher percentages of socio-demographically disadvantaged [people with disabilities], based on their race, ethnicity, poverty status, age, and biological sex" (Chakraborty 2021).
-The independent variables are derived from Census cross tabulations between people with disabilities and different socio-demographic categories.
+The independent variables are derived from Census cross-tabulations between people with disabilities and different socio-demographic categories.
 For example, the independent variable `white people with disabilities` is the number of people with disabilities identifying as one race (white) divided by the total number of people for whom disability and race status are determined.

-This exploratory objective is broken down into five implicit hypotheses that each of the demographic characteristics of people with disabilities is associated with higher COVID-19 incidence rates.
+In the original study, 18 implicit bivariate hypotheses are tested for correlation between COVID-19 cumulative incidence rates and specific categories of PwDs at the county level.
+Although the original publication does not state null hypotheses for each bivariate correlation, we may formulate them as follows:

+> H1.1: There is no correlation between the COVID-19 incidence rate and the percentage of people with disabilities at the county level.
+> H1.2: There is no correlation between the COVID-19 incidence rate and the percentage of white people with disabilities at the county level.
+...
+> H1.18 There is no correlation between the COVID-19 incidence rate and the percentage of female people with disabilities at the county level.

+Five multi-variate hypotheses are tested for associations between COVID-19 cumulative incidence rates and subgroups of PwDs at the county level.
+Although the original publication does not state null hypotheses for each model, we may formulate them as follows:

+> H2.1: The percentages of people with disability, categorized by race, are not associated with COVID-19 incidence at the county level when accounting for the state and risk level of COVID-19 clusters.
+...
+> H2.5: The percentages of people with disability, categorized by gender, are not associated with COVID-19 incidence at the county level when accounting for the state and risk level of COVID-19 clusters.

 The **spatial extent** of the study are the 48 contiguous states and Washington D.C. in the U.S.
 The **spatial scale** of the analysis is at the county level.